habanoz/habanoz-tech-blog/_posts/2020-10-23-leetcode-out-of-boundary-paths-recursive.md

 Problem definition is taken from leetcode.
 - [Out of Boundary Paths](https://leetcode.com/problems/out-of-boundary-paths/ "Go to leetcode"){:target="_blank" rel="noopener"}

+> There is an m by n grid with a ball.
+Given the start coordinate (i,j) of the ball, you can move the ball to adjacent cell or cross the grid boundary in four directions (up, down, left, right).
+However, you can at most move N times.
+Find out the number of paths to move the ball out of grid boundary.
+The answer may be very large, return it after mod 109 + 7.

 Dynamic programming solution is given at [Dynamic Programming Solution]({{ site.baseurl }}{% post_url 2020-10-23-leetcode-out-of-boundary-paths-dp %})

 ## Solution